Pigeon drop: In popular culture

 The Sting, the 1974 Oscar winner for Best Picture, begins when two conmen (Robert Redford and Robert Earl Jones) run the pigeon drop on a mark, only to discover later that the mark was a bagman for an organized crime boss.
 Jones' character is murdered by the mob in revenge, setting the dramatic tension for the film.

 In 1983, Season 10 of The Jeffersons began with a three-episode arc about a pigeon drop scam.

 The 1987 film House of Games contains a pigeon drop in the second act.

-In The Golden Girls season 5, episode 22, "Cheaters", broadcast March 24, 1990, the Blanche and Sophia are victims of a pigeon drop scam.
+In The Golden Girls season 5, episode 22, "Cheaters", broadcast March 24, 1990, Blanche and Sophia are victims of a pigeon drop scam.
 A man approaches them in a shopping mall asking them if they dropped a wallet he just found with a lot of money in it.
 He persuades them (with the help of what appears to be another random person in the mall) to contribute $2,000 of their own money to open a joint bank account where they will keep the found money and eventually split it if it remains unclaimed by the owner.
 When Sophia later explains to Rose how she and Blanche were scammed out of the $2,000, Rose tells her, "You two were victims of the oldest confidence game going: the pigeon drop."

 The 2003 film Matchstick Men opens with two of the main characters performing a pigeon drop, posing as IRS agents.

 The 2015 Better Call Saul episode "Hero" features a scene where Jimmy McGill and his friend, Marco Pasternak, use a pigeon drop to scam a mark out of a wallet.
 Jimmy leaves a bar with a new acquaintance, Stevie.
 In an alley, they discover a barely conscious drunk man next to a wallet full of cash.
 Stevie takes the cash and Jimmy takes the man's Rolex watch.
 Jimmy estimates the Rolex to be worth more than the wallet, leading Stevie to trade the found money plus additional cash of his own for the watch.
 After Stevie runs away with the watch, a cheap counterfeit, Jimmy and the "unconscious" man, now revealed to be his partner, return to Jimmy's residence to split the proceeds of their scam.